Reşid Mehmed Pasha: Campaign against Bosnia Eyalet

 The Ottoman Bosnian leadership led by Husein Gradaščević were outraged when Sultan Mahmud II granted Serbia autonomy and subsequently six districts from the Bosnia Eyalet with the Treaty of Adrianople.
 Husein Gradaščević had already begun to support the cause of the fallen Janissary after the Auspicious Incident and would not allow Mahmud II to further disintegrate Bosnian society.
 Instead of negotiating with Husein Gradaščević, the Grand Vizier Reşid Mehmed Pasha (already engaged in an aggressive campaign against Albanian pashas and beys) mobilized his Ottoman army towards Travnik.
-Disappointed by Reşid Pasha's move, Gradaščević marched forward with an army of 52,000 into Priština, and later fought and defeated Reşid Pasha at Shtime.
+Disappointed by Reşid Pasha's move, Gradaščević marched forward with an army of 52,000 into Pristina, and later fought and defeated Reşid Pasha at Shtime.
 A Bosnian delegation reached the Grand Vizier's camp in Skopje in November of that year.
 The Grand Vizier promised this delegation that he would insist to the Sultan that he accept the Bosniak demands.
 His true intentions, however, were manifested by early December when his cannons attacked Bosnian units stationed on the outskirts of Novi Pazar.
 Reşid Mehmed Pasha later began an aggressive campaign into Bosnia with the assistance of the renegade kapetan Ali-paša Rizvanbegović and defeated the entire army of Bosnia Eyalet led by Husein Gradaščević outside the town of Stup.